razorpay/razorpay-opencart/README.md

 5. Navigate to Extensions -> Payments and click install on Razorpay
 6. After installing, click on Edit
 7. Enable the extension and set the Razorpay Key Id and Secret.
-8. Enable Subscription status to accept recurring payments on opencart.
-9. Please make sure that you have Webhooks setup on the [Razorpay Dashboard](https://dashboard.razorpay.com/app/webhooks) to ensure that recurring payments are marked as paid on Opencart.
+8. Please make sure that you have Webhooks setup on the [Razorpay Dashboard](https://dashboard.razorpay.com/app/webhooks) to ensure that recurring payments are marked as paid on Opencart.
-10. This extension supports the following webhook events:
+9. This extension supports the following webhook events:
     - payment.authorized
     - payment.failed
     - order.paid

 ## Note:
 While installing to Opencart 4 make sure to only have these files in your zip folder admin/ catalog/ system/ install.json

 ### Development